nehacp/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  Just log on to the page and search.
-If you like what you see, create a user id to save your info!
+  All you need to do is open our page and you can see the latest recipes on the homepage.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.